em-kagereki/Kagereki/Projects.md

 <br>
 This analysis sought to identify the crucial genes in BTC and thereafter identify potential linkages with  site specific  chemotherapeutic compounds.

+<a name="usage"></a>
+## 2. Artificial Intelligence

+sometext

+<a name="Rpackage"></a>
+## 2. Statistical Computing

+### RPerio: A collection of tools for Case Definitions and prevalences in Population-Based Surveillance of Periodontitis.

+Project repository:  <a href="https://github.com/em-kagereki/RPerio">em-kagereki/RPerio </a>

+Tools for Case Definitions and prevalences in Population-Based Surveillance of Periodontitis A collection of tools for Case Definitions and prevalences in Population-Based Surveillance of Periodontitis.
+The functionality is experimental and functions are likely to changein the future.
+This is based on the fact that periodontal case definitions is a rapidly changing ares.
+The functions hereby are based on the CDC Working Group (2010), as well as the 5thEuropean workshop in Periodontology case definitions.
+However, if you come acroos ideas interesting we would be very interested in a discussion of this proposal.
+Contributions are more than welcome!

+#Bile tract cancer

 ### 1. Suggest hypotheses about the causes of observed phenomena